jahaltom/mtDNA-Pre-term-birth-association-/README.md

 #### workflow2.sh
-- Looking at out.txt from above, place "Categorical variables to keep for future model" in columnCat below.
+- Looking at out.txt from above, place "Categorical variables to keep for workflow2.sh" in columnCat below.
 - Look for outliers in continuous features in plotsAll.
 - Carry same continuous features down from input into workflow.sh.
 - Update workflow2.sh and run.